AndyGoodwin16/RedditNLP/README.md

 ## Backend ETL

 Load into Databricks via Hugging Face endpoint for tokenization with PySpark.
-Pandas for data preprocessing and data manipulation.
+PySpark and Pandas for data preprocessing and data manipulation.
 Create a subset of data that holds the top 10 subreddits for classifier model.
 Load both the full dataset and the subset dataset into Amazon Web Services postgreSQL database.
 Access database via pgAdmin on local machine and connect to Tableau for visualizations.

 ## Visualizations